-Since support groups fall under the category of “treatment” as per the HIPAA regulation, behavioral health professionals wishing to offer COVID-19 support groups must ensure that the groups are HIPAA compliant.
+Since support groups fall under the category of “treatment” as per the HIPAA regulation, behavioral health professionals wishing to offer COVID-19 groups must ensure that the groups are HIPAA compliant.

 Support Groups and HIPAA

-Much like a traditional support group, virtual support groups must comply with the HIPAA Privacy Rule.
+Much like a traditional support group, virtual groups must comply with the HIPAA Privacy Rule.
 Under the Privacy Rule, providers have an obligation to safeguard patient’s protected health information (PHI).
 Since the inherent nature of support groups is for patients to share information with several other patients that are experiencing similar conditions, the privacy requirement is often overlooked.

 However, providers still have to adhere to the minimum necessary standard when using or disclosing PHI, ensuring its confidentiality.
 This means that although patients are permitted to share their own PHI, providers are not permitted to disclose patients’ PHI to the group.

-Virtual support groups must also ensure the integrity of PHI with security controls.
+Virtual groups must also ensure the integrity of PHI with security controls.
 As such, when choosing which telecommunications tool to use to host support groups, it is important that they have security measures in line with HIPAA standards.

 - Access controls.
 Utilizes unique login credentials for each user to ensure that unauthorized users do not have access to closed sessions.